python-pillow/Pillow/docs/installation.rst

 Mac OS X installation
 ---------------------

-We provide binaries for Windows in the form of `Python Wheels <http://wheel.readthedocs.org/en/latest/index.html>`_.
+We provide binaries for OS X in the form of `Python Wheels <http://wheel.readthedocs.org/en/latest/index.html>`_.
 Alternatively you can compile Pillow with with XCode.

 The easiest way to install external libraries is via `Homebrew <http://mxcl.github.com/homebrew/>`_.
 After you install Homebrew, run::